Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 {/*
   TODO: this seems dubious.

   <p> In the early days of the company,  <span class="noun" lang="ja-Latn">Fusajirō</span> joined forces with the “tobacco king” <span class="noun" lang="ja-Latn">Murai Kichibei</span> (<span lang="ja">村井吉兵衛</span>) who had founded the <span class="noun" lang="ja-Latn">Murai</span> Brothers tobacco company in 1892.
 Like <span class="noun" lang="ja-Latn">Nintendō</span>, who were one of the first companies to produce Western-style cards in Japan, <span class="noun" lang="ja-Latn">Murai</span> Bros. was a company that was incorporating Western elements: they were operating in conjunction with American tobacco companies, and many of their cigarette brands bore English titles.
-Together the two companies invested to purchase printing equipment from an American company in New York that had been taken over by the <abbr title="United States Playing Card Company">USPCC</abbr>, and formed a venture called “Tōyō Printing”{%fn%}In some sources this is given in its translated form as the “Oriental Printing Company”.{%endfn%} (<span lang="ja">東洋印刷</span>).[@EbashiCigaretteCards]</p>
+Together the two companies invested to purchase printing equipment from an American company in New York that had been taken over by the <abbr title="United States Playing Card Company">USPCC</abbr>, and formed a venture called “Tōyō Printing”[^fn0] (<span lang="ja">東洋印刷</span>).[@EbashiCigaretteCards]</p>

+[^fn0]: In some sources this is given in its translated form as the “Oriental Printing Company”.

     position="left"
     alt="An image of a cigarette card with a combination Hanafuda (Wisteria) and Western (4 of clubs) on the front, and on the reverse reading “A different card in each package of cigarettes”."